vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 continue to three hours after the appointment end time.
 Invite my work email account so that the time is blocked on my work calendar as well.

-## Set up calendar reminders around the event
+## Calendar reminders around the event

 ### Shopping reminder for two days prior to the appointment